Sydney-Informatics-Hub/hello-nextflow-2025/docs/part2/02_fastqc.md

 }
 ```

-Now that we have an input channel with that provides the correct format ready,
+Now that we have an input channel ready that provides the correct format,
-we will now call the `FASTQC` process.
+we can call the `FASTQC` process.

 !!! question "Exercise"